Skip to main content

 Insurance outsourcing draws a hard line between licensed and non-licensed activities.
 Cross that line and the risk lands on the carrier or agency that contracted the work.
 Every CFG Trinidad insurance program is structured around that boundary from day one, and our insurance call center service page covers the licensing landscape in more depth.

-FNOL intake, claims status updates, payment processing, address changes, endorsement requests, certificate of insurance issuance, ID card requests, and renewal outreach generally do not require state insurance licensing.
-Live transfer campaigns where Trinidad agents qualify and warm-transfer to your licensed producers (without quoting, recommending, or binding) also fall outside state licensing requirements.
+FNOL intake, claims status updates, payment processing intake, address changes, endorsement requests, certificate of insurance issuance, ID card requests, renewal coordination, and B2B lead pre-qualification with warm-transfer generally do not require state insurance licensing.
+This is the full scope CFG handles.

 TCPA Posture for Outbound Insurance Campaigns